-On 21 August 2021, Beardsley will turn 149 years old while the Aubrey Beardsley Society will celebrate its first year.
-Two Beardsleyites extraordinaire, Professor Margaret Stetz and Dr Kate Hext, will help us mark the occasion in style by speaking on the topics of utmost decadent interest.
-The event is organised by the Aubrey Beardsley Society in association with the British Association of Decadence Studies and Birkbeck Centre for Nineteenth-Century Studies.
-Please see the description of the talks below, admire this new animation by the Artist in Residence, and book your free tickets to the Zoom event via Eventbrite.
+On 21 August 2021, Beardsley turned 149 years old while the Aubrey Beardsley Society celebrated its first year.
+Two Beardsleyites extraordinaire, Professor Margaret Stetz and Dr Kate Hext, helped us mark the occasion in style by speaking on the topics of utmost decadent interest.
+The event was organised by the Aubrey Beardsley Society in association with the British Association of Decadence Studies and Birkbeck Centre for Nineteenth-Century Studies.
+Please watch recorded talks below and admire a new animation by the Artist in Residence in the opening credits.

 Margaret D. Stetz